amrwc/gg-bot/docs/architecture.md

 ### Build cache volume

 Volume for storing build cache.
-It speeds up, each subsequent build, even if the build container has been destroyed.
+It speeds up each subsequent build, even if the build container has been destroyed.

 ### Main container